yzhao062/anomaly-detection-resources/README.rst

 .. [#Das2019Active] Das, S., Islam, M.R., Jayakodi, N.K. and Doppa, J.R., 2019.
 Active Anomaly Detection via Ensembles: Insights, Algorithms, and Interpretability. arXiv preprint arXiv:1901.08930.

+.. [#Ding2019Interactive] Ding, K., Li, J. and Liu, H., 2019, January.
+Interactive anomaly detection on attributed networks.
+In *Proceedings of the Twelfth ACM International Conference on Web Search and Data Mining*, pp. 357-365.
+ACM.

 .. [#Djenouri2018Outlier] Djenouri, Y. and Zimek, A., 2018, June.
 Outlier detection in urban traffic data.
 In *Proceedings of the 8th International Conference on Web Intelligence, Mining and Semantics*.
 ACM.

 .. [#Falcao2019Quantitative] Falcão, F., Zoppi, T., Silva, C.B.V., Santos, A., Fonseca, B., Ceccarelli, A. and Bondavalli, A., 2019, April.
 Quantitative comparison of unsupervised anomaly detection algorithms for intrusion detection.
 In *Proceedings of the 34th ACM/SIGAPP Symposium on Applied Computing*, (pp. 318-327).
 ACM.